bijoyfernandez/shearmate/README.md

 ## How to run the app
 * Users can download the exe file from [here](https://github.com/bijoyfernandez/shearmate/releases/download/v1/ShearMate.exe) and run it directly.
-* The second option is to download the UCS_model.pkl and config.json along with the main.pu and use py_to_exe library to packaage the app to a runnable exe.
+* The second option is to download the UCS_model.pkl and config.json along with the main.pu and use py_to_exe library to package the app to a runnable exe.

 ---